 Patients are generally scheduled for surgery at either New York Hospital, Manhattan Surgery Center, or Manhattan Ear Eye and Throat Hospital.
 If you are having surgery at New York Hospital, when you arrive at the hospital, you will go to the 9th floor of the Starr building, room L-919, the Ambulatory Surgery Center, where you and your child will sign in.
 If you are scheduled at Manhattan Surgery Center or Manhattan Ear Eye and Throat Hospital, you will go t the main reception desks at 619 West 54th Street or 210 East 64th street, respectively.
 Once you are signed in, your child will go into a changing area in the back room and change into hospital pajamas.
 Generally, with the approval of the anesthesiology staff, one parent is allowed to accompany the child to the operating room (OR.)
 This parent will need to change into a hospital jumper at the same time and place that the patient puts on his/her pajamas.
 The jumper fits right over your clothes.
 On the day of your child's surgery, the parent going up to the OR should wear pants, as opposed to a skirt if possible.
-Also, please refrain from wearing open-toe shoes to the hospital.
-Hats may not be worn in the operating room.
+Please refrain from wearing open-toe shoes or hats.